 KIA ORA KATOA,

-I am Glo Ramsay and I have been helping families, mainly women and children, for over 30 years in mainly not for profit organisations.
+My name is Glo Ramsay and I have been helping families, mainly women and children, for over 40 years in not for profit organisation's.

 Before long I began to share my learning with others, firstly as a workshop facilitator, parent educator.
-Later I moved into work as a pastoral assistant and counselor, doing further parent education which then led to social work.
+Later I moved into work as a pastoral assistant, counselor, doing further parent education which then led to social work.

 The burn out from this work hit me after 5 years when I realized that nothing was changing and fighting the resistance was taking a toll on my own health and well being and on my family.